 |Overweight, yes, but,|

-Funny thing is, my visibility as a person started returning (along with my physical strength) as I descended the obesity ladder.
+Funny thing was, my visibility as a person started returning (along with my physical strength) as I slowly descended the obesity ladder.
 All of the sudden I could walk long distances again, run and cross my knees.
 But, for all of the improvement, I still was measured by that old label: obese.
 It felt like a death sentence.

 Then, a few weeks ago, the scale numbers dropped again, and my Body Mass Index fell below the dreaded 30.
 If you looked at me, I doubt if you could tell the difference but a burden's been lifted.
 I'm still too heavy but that label with dread connotations no longer applies to me.
 After 30 years, it's the sun just rose and it feels like a whole new day.